Amity Nursery

 6. Sometimes an own-root rose will be a more well-behaved size than those budded onto vigorous rootstock.
 In other cases own-root and budded varieties grow at the same pace.

 We hope that this information is helpful in getting educated on this particular controversy in rosedom.
-We find it fascinating that after over 10 years in the own-root rose business, some of the most well known hybridizers are also turning to own-root propagation of their new varieties!
-The largest wholesalers are also mass micro-producing roses in laboratory test tubes from small tissue samples.
+We find it fascinating that some of the most well known hybridizers are also turning to own-root propagation of their new varieties!
+The largest wholesalers are also mass micro-producing own-root roses in laboratory test tubes from small tissue samples.

 Most of the images on this site have been reduced in quality to save bandwidth.